bojand/ghz/www/docs/options.md

 Make requests asynchronous as soon as possible.
 Does not wait for request to finish before sending next one.

-### `-q`, `--qps`
+### `-r`, `--rps`

-Rate limit in how many queries per second (QPS) we perform in total.
+Rate limit in how many requsts per second (RPS) we perform in total.
 Default is no rate limit.
-The total QPS will be distributed among all the workers as specified by concurrency options.
+The total RPS will be distributed among all the workers as specified by concurrency options.

 ### `--load-schedule`

 Specifies the load schedule.
 Options are `const`, `step`, or `line`.
 Default is `const`.
-With `const` load schedule we attempt to perform a constant QPS load as specified with the `q` option.
+With `const` load schedule we attempt to perform a constant RPS load as specified with the `q` option.
-With `step` load schedule we do a step increase or decrease of QPS load as dictated by step load options: `load-start`, `load-step`, `load-end`, `load-step-duration`, and `load-max-duration`.
+With `step` load schedule we do a step increase or decrease of RPS load as dictated by step load options: `load-start`, `load-step`, `load-end`, `load-step-duration`, and `load-max-duration`.
-With `line` load schedule we do a linear increase or decrease of QPS load as dictated by step load options: `load-start`, `load-step`, `load-end`, and `load-max-duration`.
+With `line` load schedule we do a linear increase or decrease of RPS load as dictated by step load options: `load-start`, `load-step`, `load-end`, and `load-max-duration`.
 Linear load is essentially step load with slop being specified using `load-step` option and `load-step-duration` is `1s`.

 Examples: